DevTKSS/Yllibed.HttpServer/README.md

 // Configure the expected callback URI (must match exactly what you registered with the OAuth provider) services.AddOAuthCallbackHandlerAndRegister(o =>
 {
- o.CallbackUri = "http://localhost:5001/oauth/callback"; // or https:// if provider redirects securely
+ o.CallbackUri = "http://localhost:5001/oauth/callback"; // Server will always use http scheme, no https!
 });

 var sp = services.BuildServiceProvider();